CodeWithNachi/docker-with-nachi/Concepts/Lesson-01.md

  1. Verify the application working by visiting [http://localhost:8090](http://localhost:8090) in incognito mode

 ## Experiment 6
- 1. As seen earlier, lets not stop the container.
+ 1. As seen earlier, lets now stop the container.
 And remove it in the next step
 ```bash
 docker stop mynginx
 ```